r1cksec/cheatsheets/theorie/recon-methodology.md

 But it is also possible that the rootdomains differ based on top-level domains.
 However a domain with a completely different name could also belong to the target company.

-One possibility to find rootdomains is the use of the Intel module from Amass (see https://github.com/r1cksec/cheatsheets/blob/main/linux/amass.md).
+One option to find rootdomains is the use of the Intel module from Amass (see https://github.com/r1cksec/cheatsheets/blob/main/linux/amass.md).
 The Intel module collects various root domains from different sources of the Open Source Intelligence (OSINT) sector.
 These sources include, for example https://viewdns.info.